ambriznicolas/Tool_Hunter/README.md

 # Tool Hunter 🔧🕵️

 Hello everyone!
-This is a full-stack web application that scrapes product data such as the title, price, delivery information, and image, in order to easily showcase it to the user based on the selected store.
+This is a full-stack web application that scrapes product data such as the title, price, delivery information, and image, in order to easily showcase it to the user based on the selected store (currently only ebay).

 ## Tools Used